Here are the questions we get most often. (No, they don't just blow it on booze.)

 IPA’s evaluation of our work in Kenya found no increase in expenditure on tobacco, alcohol, or gambling.
-This is consistent with a substantial body of research on the effects of cash transfers, which has found either no effect on the consumption of "temptation goods" like alcohol and tobacco or an increase proportional to the increase on other household expenditures (see the World Bank's review of the evidence for specific references).
+This is consistent with a substantial body of research on the effects of cash transfers, which has found that, if anything, recipients spend less on alcohol and tobacco after receiving cash transfers (Evans and Popova, 2016).

 We ask recipients about tension in the community in follow-up calls after they have received transfers.
 To date, recipients report relatively low levels of tension related to the transfers: 5% report arguments within their communities and 1% report violence or crime.

 Usually when the word “sustainable” is applied to charity, it means that a gift “keeps on giving” and that donors need not continue to make gifts to the same recipient.
 Since many GiveDirectly grant recipients use some or all of the money to invest in small enterprises, many of GiveDirectly’s grants are “sustainable.”
-Indeed, one study of unconditional cash transfers in Mexico found that that household incomes increased by between 1.5 and 2.6 times the amount of the transfers due to the returns from increased investment,1 suggesting that cash transfers are more than sustainable.
-Beyond short run income changes, investments in adequate food, proper clothing, better health, or more education for children may be “sustainable” in the long run; even though it will require charity until that child is done with school, he or she will grow up much better off and needing much less assistance than his or her parents.
+Indeed, one study of unconditional cash transfers in Mexico found that household incomes increased by between 1.5 and 2.6 times the amount of the transfers due to the returns from increased investment (Sadoulet, Elisabeth and Alain de Janvry, and Benjamin Davis.
+“Cash Transfer Programs with Income Multipliers: PROCAMPO in Mexico.”
+World Development 29(6) pp. 1043-1056, 2001), suggesting that cash transfers are more than sustainable.
+Beyond short-run income changes, investments in adequate food, proper clothing, better health, or more education for children may be “sustainable” in the long run; even though it will require charity until that child is done with school, he or she will grow up much better off and in need of much less assistance than his or her parents.

 Not all recipients will invest the money, however, and it will be gone once it is spent.
-Donors who prefer to give a gift that is guaranteed to be sustainable in the sense that it will provide a steady income stream to the poor can do so simply; an easy option is for the donor to invest a gift themselves and donate the annual interest, effectively creating an endowment.
+Donors who prefer to give a gift that is guaranteed to be sustainable in the sense that it will provide a steady income stream to the poor can do so.
+One easy option is for the donor to invest a gift themselves and donate the annual interest, effectively creating an endowment.

 We choose to provide unconditional, rather than conditional, cash transfers for two reasons.
 First, empowering the poor to make their own decisions advances our core value of respect.
 Second, imposing conditions requires costly monitoring and enforcement structures be put in place.
-One detailed estimate put the administrative costs of a conditional cash transfer scheme as high as 63% of the transfers made over the first three years of the program.1 Our read of the existing experimental evidence comparing the impact of conditional to unconditional transfers is that there is little evidence to suggest these added costs produce commensurate benefits.
+One detailed estimate put the administrative costs of a conditional cash transfer scheme as high as 63% of the transfers made over the first three years of the program (Caldes, Natalia, and John Maluccio.
+“The Costs of Conditional Cash Transfers.”
+Journal of International Development 17 pp. 151-168, 2005).
+Our read of the existing experimental evidence comparing the impact of conditional to unconditional transfers is that there is little evidence to suggest these added costs produce commensurate benefits.